anymod/guide/docs/examples/create-a-draft.md

 **Drafts have 2 main use cases:**

  - Making content changes without them being "live"
- - Allowing someone to edit content without an Anymod account
+ - Allowing someone to edit content without an AnyMod account

 ### 1. Create a draft

-In the Anymod dashboard for your project, click **Drafts** in the side menu, then click **New website draft**.
+In the AnyMod dashboard for your project, click **Drafts** in the side menu, then click **New website draft**.

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534443925/draft-01_yxth07.png">